tekeburak/dam-occupancy-model/README.md

 ## Project Motivation<a name="motivation"></a>

-The aim of this project is to develop a Dam Occupancy Rate prediction model using machine learning techniques.
+The aim of this project is to develop an Istanbul Dam Occupancy Rate prediction model using machine learning techniques.
 It is a Side Project of Udacity Bertelsmann AI Track Study Group Turkey.

 The prediction of the dam occupancy rate of the reservoirs is critical in many cases (evaluating structural problems, water supply, resource availability, navigation management, disaster prevention).

-Questions to be answered:
-- Is there enough data available to develop a Dam Occupancy Rate prediction model?
-- How well can we predict the dam occupancy rate of reservoirs?

 ## Dataset<a name="dataset"></a>